Method Comparison at a Glance

 The Fire

-Build a fire with red oak logs or chunks and let them burn down to glowing coals — no active flame.
+Build a fire with red oak logs or chunks and let them burn down to glowing coals - no active flame.
 This takes 45 minutes to an hour.
 You want intense radiant heat, not fire licking the meat.
 If you’re using lump charcoal, add a few red oak chunks on top once the coals are established.
+For a deeper dive on wood selection and grill-specific fire management, see The Fire.

 The Cook

-Season the tri tip with salt, pepper, and garlic powder (see The Rub for the classic ratio).
+Season the tri tip with salt, pepper, and garlic powder (see The Rubfor the classic ratio).
 Place it directly over the coals, fat cap up.
 Sear for 6–8 minutes per side until you have a deep brown crust.
 Then move it to indirect heat, close the lid, and let it come up to temperature.
 Total cook time is usually 30–45 minutes depending on thickness.

 Some cooks baste with a garlic butter mop during the last 10 minutes.
 Others keep it pure.
 Both approaches are legitimate.